How to Do Restaurant Marketing: Strategies for Growth and Success

 An example persona details your target customer’s needs, habits and communication preferences so you can effectively reach them with marketing.

-• Behaviors: Shared habits core to the persona, like meeting for lunch.
+• Behaviors: Common habits, like meeting for lunch

 Buyer personas are so valuable because they create a marketing bullseye.
 You know exactly where to aim your efforts to craft a custom conversion strategy.
 It’s the secret to effective marketing without wasting your effort trying to appeal to everyone with little success.